 National Endowment for the Arts Releases Funding Guidelines for Our Town

-On October 11, 2012, the NEA will post guidelines and application materials for Our Town, the agency's primary creative placemaking grants program.
+Now available on the NEA website are guidelines and application materials for Our Town, the agency's primary creative placemaking grants program.
 Pending availability of funding, grants will range from $25,000 to $200,000.

-Our Townwill invest in creative and innovative projects in which communities, together with their arts and design organizations and artists, seek to:
+Our Town will invest in creative and innovative projects in which communities, together with arts and/or design organizations and artists, seek to:

 - Improve their quality of life;